AustralianBioCommons/Learning-Library/index.md

 This work is supported by [Australian BioCommons](https://www.biocommons.org.au/).
 BioCommons is enabled by the National Collaborative Research Infrastructure Strategy (NCRIS) via [Bioplatforms Australia](https://bioplatforms.com/) funding.

-The Learning Library makes use of the [ELIXIR toolkit theme](https://github.com/ELIXIR-Belgium/elixir-toolkit-theme).
+The Collections makes use of the [ELIXIR toolkit theme](https://github.com/ELIXIR-Belgium/elixir-toolkit-theme).